-- a) the level of the Working Capital Fund remain at \$6.0 million for the years 2002 and 2003; - b) the Council shall review the level of the Working Capital Fund no later than November 2003 to determine if an increase is needed for the year 2004; - c) if the Council determines that it is warranted, the level of the Working Capital Fund shall be established at \$ 8.0 million for the year 2004, subject to increases resulting from advances paid by new States becoming members of the Organization after approval of the 2002 scale.
-The options for financing the increase shall be reviewed by the Council at that time and the Council shall decide on the means of funding; - d) the Secretary General be authorized, with the prior approval of the Finance Committee of the Council, to finance regular and supplementary appropriations that cannot be financed from the General Fund and the Working Capital Fund, by borrowing externally amounts needed to meet immediate obligations of the Organization, and that the Secretary General be required to repay such amounts as rapidly as possible; the outstanding total of such indebtedness of the Organization at no time to exceed \$ 3.0 million during the triennium;

-- e) the Council shall report to the next ordinary session of the Assembly: - i) on the adequacy of the level of the Working Capital Fund in the light of experience during 2001, 2002 and 2003; - ii) whether the financial position of the General Fund and the Working Capital Fund would indicate the need for assessing Contracting States for cash deficits caused by arrears of contributions; - iii) on the appropriateness of the level of the borrowing authority; - f) Resolution A32-28 is no longer effective and is hereby superseded.
+- a) the level of the Working Capital Fund remain at \$ 6.0 million; - b) the Council shall review the level of the Working Capital Fund each year, and no later than November 2004, 2005, 2006 and 2007, to determine if an increase is urgently needed during that year or for the following year; - c) if the Council determines that it is warranted, the level of the Working Capital Fund shall be established at a level no higher than \$8.0 million, subject to increases resulting from advances paid by new States becoming members of the Organization after approval of the scales.
+Such adjustment to the Working Capital Fund will be based on the scales of assessment in effect for the year for which the increase in the level of the Working Capital Fund is approved; - d) the Secretary General be authorized, with the prior approval of the Finance Committee of the Council, to finance regular and supplementary appropriations that cannot be financed from the General Fund and the Working Capital Fund, by borrowing externally amounts needed to meet immediate obligations of the Organization, and that the Secretary General be required to repay such amounts as rapidly as possible; the outstanding total of such indebtedness of the Organization at no time to exceed \$ 3.0 million during the triennium; - e) the Council shall report to the next ordinary session of the Assembly: - i) on the adequacy of the level of the Working Capital Fund in the light of experience during 2004, 2005 and 2006; - ii) whether the financial position of the General Fund and the Working Capital Fund would indicate the need for assessing Contracting States for cash deficits caused by arrears of contributions: - iii) on the appropriateness of the level of the borrowing authority; and - f) Resolution A33-28 is no longer effective and is hereby superseded.

-3. Urges that:
+3. Urges:

-- a) all Contracting States pay their assessments as early as possible in the year in which they fall due in order to lessen the likelihood of the Organization having to draw on the Working Capital Fund and resort to external borrowing; and - b) States in arrears meet their obligations to the Organization as promptly as possible, as called for by Resolution A21-10.
+- a) all Contracting States to pay their assessments as early as possible in the year in which they fall due in order to lessen the likelihood of the Organization having to draw on the Working Capital Fund and resort to external borrowing; and - b) the Contracting States in arrears to meet their obligations to the Organization as promptly as possible, as called for by Resolution A35-26.